eapolat/Connecting-Mathematics-and-Data-Science-Forecasting-Stock-Prices/README.md

 The core objective is to evaluate whether increased model complexity (transitioning from classical probabilistic models to deep learning) translates into superior predictive performance in real-world, noise-heavy financial markets.

 The report contains detailed mathematical derivations for each model, including the use of Itô's Lemma to solve the GBM stochastic differential equation.
-You can see the derivations and proofs step by step.
-Also contains a side-by-side comparison of models grounded in probability theory (GBM, GARCH) versus statistical and neural network approaches (ARIMA, LSTM).
+It explains how these models are constructed and how they are used to forecasts prices.
+It contains higher level, important mathematical derivations and proofs.
+You can see the steps of derivations and proofs clearly.
+Also the report contains a side-by-side comparison of models grounded in probability theory (GBM, GARCH) versus statistical and neural network approaches (ARIMA, LSTM).

 All models are trained and tested on real life market data (S&P 500 tracking ETF) which emphasizes practical usability over idealized simulations.

 ## Models Covered

 + Geometric Brownian Motion (GBM): Modeling constant drift and volatility through stochastic differential equations.
-+ GARCH(1,1): Addressing volatility clustering by modeling time-varying conditional variance.
++ Generalized Autoregressive Conditional Heteroskedasticity (GARCH): Addressing volatility clustering by modeling time-varying conditional variance.
-+ ARIMA: A classical statistical benchmark using autoregressive and moving average components to capture linear dependencies.
++ Autoregressive Integrated Moving Average (ARIMA): A classical statistical benchmark using autoregressive and moving average components to capture linear dependencies.
-+ LSTM Networks: A non-linear, deep learning approach designed to learn complex temporal relationships directly from data.
++ Long-Short Term Memory (LSTM) Networks: A non-linear, deep learning approach designed to learn complex temporal relationships directly from data.

 ## Testing With Real World Data